Trump says he’ll announce yet another new tariff Monday

 By David Goldman and Chris Isidore, CNN

-(CNN) — President Donald Trump, speaking to reporters on Air Force One Sunday, said he planned on announcing a 25% tariff on all steel and aluminum tariffs into the United States Monday.
+(CNN) — President Donald Trump, speaking to reporters on Air Force One Sunday, said he planned on announcing a 25% tariff on all steel and aluminum imports into the United States Monday.

-“We’ll also be announcing steel tariffs on Monday,” he said, adding, “any steel coming into the United States is going to have a 25% tariffs.”
+“We’ll also be announcing steel tariffs on Monday,” he said, adding, “any steel coming into the United States is going to have a 25% tariff.”

 “Aluminum, too,” he added.